jesse318s/game-with-discord-javascript/README.md

-# game-bot-discord-app
+# game-with-discord-javascript

-Game bot for playing a game in Discord
+Bot for playing a game in Discord